themesberg/flowbite-svelte/src/routes/docs/components/popover.md

 ### Popper

-The component inherits the following props, type, and default values from `Popper`.
-See <A href="/docs/pages/typescript">types page</A> for type information.
+The component has the following props, type, and default values.
+See [types page](/docs/pages/typescript) for type information.

+- Use the `class` prop to overwrite the default class.

 <TableProp>
   <TableDefaultRow items={items2} rowState='hover' />